-You can quickly find some of the answers to my frequently asked questions here.
-If none of these questions answer your concerns, feel free to send me an email at firstname.lastname@example.org.
+You can quickly find some of the answers to my frequently asked questions.
+If none of these questions answer your concerns, feel free to contact me here.

 Can I substitute this ingredient?

 I recommend using the specified ingredients listed in the recipe whenever possible for optimal results.
 I understand that you may have dietary restrictions or simply do not have a particular ingredient on hand, but please remember that by using a substitution, I cannot speak for how much this will change in the overall taste or texture of the dish without further recipe testing.

 Using a substitution may also result in a mediocre outcome.

 I tried one of your recipes but it did not turn out.
 What did I do wrong?